PixilatedEngineer/NetRelay/README.md

 # Configure Database.php
 The database config file is NetRelay/application/config/database.php.
-You do not need to change the database configuration except to change the root password here to match the MySQL root that you set.
-When you first install MySQL it has no password.
-Below we show how to set it.
+You do not need to change the database configuration except to change the root password to match the MySQL root that you set

 ```cat application/config/database.php```